northernpaws/pocketsequencer/hardware/boards/v0.1/README.md

 ## Errata

  - QUADSPI CS should be NSS capable pin for automatic hardware peripheral control.
 Use PG6 and swap USB_INT to PD6.
+ - Micro SD Card detect pins weren't connected, card detection needs to happen in software.
+ - SPI1 hardward CS pins should be PA4, PA15, or PG10.
+Currently using PA4 (SD CARD) and PC13 (internal flash).